Record Keeping Requirements

 Creating & Storing Employee Files

-For most companies manual files are the easiest, most convenient way to retain employee files.
+For many companies, manual files are the most convenient way to retain employee files.
 However, more companies are moving towards electronic records.
 Personnel files, of both past and present employees, should always be stored securely and confidentially:

 - Filing cupboards should be locked or files should be stored in a locked room